 Google Firebase is widespread, and we have already touched upon how it operates.
 You get to send targeted and contextual messages based on Google’s powerful analytics.

-MoEngage’s platform has powerful functionalities, allowing you to trigger notifications based on purchase history, behavior, and location.
+MoEngage’s push notification platform has powerful functionalities, allowing you to trigger notifications based on purchase history, behavior, and location.

 An AI-powered engine and push amplification are other efficient features.
 See this case study, for example, about Big Basket.
 It is India’s largest online food and grocery store with over four million downloads.
-Using Push Amplification, it was able to increase push notification delivery rate, positively impacting their business.
+Using Push Amplification, it was able to increase the push notification delivery rate, positively impacting its business.

 Other services include Pushbot, which relies on automation, Airship, for enterprise clients focusing on mobile, PushAlert, with a dedicated WordPress plugin to send both desktop and mobile notifications, and One Signal, for web and mobile push notifications through mobile apps.